-The Samurai lived by an ethical code of honor known as Bushido, ‘The Way of the Warrior’ which was similar to that of the Knight’s code of Chivalry, with a Zen Buddhist twist.
+Samurai were said to have lived by a code of honor known as Bushido, ‘The Way of the Warrior’ which was similar to that of the Knight’s code of Chivalry, with a Zen Buddhist twist.
 The Seven Virtues of Bushido are as follows: Rectitude, Courage, Benevolence, Respect, Honesty, Honour, and Loyalty.
-Above all else, their goal in life was to die an honorable death, a trait shared by Klingon warriors.
+Above all else, their goal in life was to die an honorable death, a trait shared by their Nordic counterparts, the Vikings.

-The two most powerful clans of Japan at the time: the Taira and Minamoto clans constantly vied for supremacy, pitting their greatest warriors against one another in single-combat death-battles.
+The two most powerful clans of Japan at the time: the Taira and Minamoto clans, constantly vied for supremacy, often pitting their greatest warriors against one another in single-combat death-battles.
 Eventually, in 1192, Minamoto Yoritomo emerged the victor.
 Minamoto established a new order: martial law enforced by the Shogun, military commanders of the Samurai forces.
-The Samurai would maintain balance for the next 700 years…
+Together, the Shogun and Samurai would maintain relative peace for the next 700 years…

 The Mongolian emissaries returned with no response (although I’m willing to bet the messengers simply didn’t want to repeat the real response to their kill-crazy despot’s face).
 Over the next six years, Khan sent *Five* separate notifications to the shores of Japan, and each time the Mongolian messengers were sent packing with nothing more than “the finger” in response to Kublai’s request.

-The Samurai on the other hand were smooth operators, calm and efficient in everything from trimming a Bonsai tree to committing suicide when they failed.
-This ragtag group of honorable bad-asses knew they were hopelessly outnumbered, but 10,000 samurai answered the call anyway and geared up for battle anyway, assembling along the shore.
-They wore elaborate armor that was evocative of demons, striking fear into the hearts of their enemies like a medieval Japanese Batman.
-And just like the Dark Knight, they were not to be trifled with.
+The Samurai on the other hand were smooth operators: calm and efficient in everything from trimming a Bonsai tree to committing suicide when they failed.
+This ragtag group of honorable mercs knew they were hopelessly outnumbered, but 10,000 samurai answered the call anyway and geared up for the coming battle.
+Assembling along the shore, they wore elaborate armor and masks that were evocative of demons, striking fear into the hearts of their enemies – like a medieval Japanese Batman, and just like the Dark Knight, they were not to be trifled with!

 Round One: FIGHT!

-When the Mongolian boats appeared, a lone Samurai warrior walked out onto the beach.
-He bowed before the intimidating might of the Khan’s forces, barely acknowledging the approaching war drums.
-This single samurai warrior shouted above the roar of the tide, announcing his full name, line, and lineage, as was his time-honored custom.
-The brave Samurai was preparing for one-on-one combat, a tradition passed down through the ages by his ancestors.
-However, halfway through listing his heritage his face became a pin-cushion for a volley of poison-tipped arrows…
+When the Mongolian boats appear, a lone Samurai warrior walks out onto the beach.
+He bows before the intimidating might of the mighty Khan’s forces, barely acknowledging the approaching war drums.
+This single samurai warrior shouts above the roar of the tide, announcing his full name, title, and lineage, as is his time-honored custom.
+The brave Samurai is preparing for one-on-one combat, a tradition passed down through the ages by his ancestors.
+However, halfway through listing his heritage his face becomes a pin-cushion for a volley of arrows…

 This brutal onslaught would have decimated the first wave of samurai if it weren’t for last-minute reinforcements which allowed them to retreat and lick their wounds.
 The remaining samurai said their prayers, kissed their families goodbye and prepared for a futile last stand against this unstoppable legion.
 However, fate had different plans in store.